Coaching rooted in justice,

 What is the time commitment of this program?

-Coaching for Complexity consists of 125 contact hours.
+Coaching for Complexity plus the Professional Credentialing Practicum consists of 130+ contact hours.
 This includes both synchronous hours (intensive weekends, shorter weekend classes, coaching labs, small group pod meetings, and 1:1 mentor coaching) and asynchronous learning (pre-work for classes that includes videos, readings, and other assignments).
 Additionally, participants must complete a minimum of 10 hours of practice coaching during the program.

 Most participants graduate on time, however, if you’re unable to complete the program by the program end date, you can have the option to roll your credits into a future cohort to complete your requirements.